qwyjibojones/o2-pushbutton/omar/openshift/README.md

 ### Deleting PVs

-When Deleting the project the PV's are not deleted for they are defined outside the project.
-The PVC's are deleted but not the PVs.
-To get a list of all the PVs in you can execute the command:
+When Deleting the project the Persistent Volumes (PV's) are not deleted for they are defined outside the project.
+The Persistent Volume Claims (PVC's) are part of the project and are deleted, but not the PVs.
+To get a list of all the PVs in Openshift you can execute the command:

 ```bash
 oc get pv